SimulationEverywhere-Models/Cadmium-Cell-DEVS-Modified-Hoya-Model/README.md

-# JSON-configurable Cell-DEVS Hoya model with age-separated population, separation between virulence and susceptibility, deaths, infected capacity,  quarantines, masks, and lockdowns
+# JSON-configurable Cell-DEVS Hoya model with age-separated population, separation between virulence and susceptibility, deaths, infected capacity, masks, and lockdowns

 ## Info
 This is a modified version of the Hoya model.
 The original model that this implementation is based off of can be found at: